aniketpatel12/GraphQLDM/README.md

 # GraphQLDM
-GraphQLDM is a powerful command-line tool for seamless interaction with GraphQL APIs.
+GraphQLDM (GraphQL Data Manipulation) is a powerful command-line tool for seamless interaction with GraphQL APIs.
 It offers easy querying, mutation execution, and data manipulation, empowering developers to efficiently manage and explore GraphQL data through simple commands.

 ## Installation